 Hussein investigates European Union institutions, the relationship between the EU and the member states, especially the UK and Europe, and EU policy.
 For the project he will assess the UK’s membership of the EU looking at the influence and impact on both sides.

 Professor Michael Keating

 Michael Keating is politics professor at the University of Aberdeen and director of the Economic and Social Research Council’s Centre on Constitutional Change.

 He recently completed a project on Europe focusing on historical, functional, institutional, political, institutional and normative perspectives on territory.
 For this project he will look at how the UK is changing within the context of an ever changing Europe.

-Previously, he was chief economist at the Cabinet Office, and before that chief economist at the Department of Work and Pensions.
+Previously, he was principal research fellow of the National Institute of Economic & Social Research.
+Before that he was chief economist at the Cabinet Office, and previous to that chief economist at the Department of Work and Pensions.
 For this initiative he will look at the economic and social impacts of free movement of workers within the European Union and the broader economic impacts of ‘Brexit.’

 Dr Simon Usherwood